Joan Swart: Early projects and specializations

 Swart was affiliated with the Apsche Institute where she conducts research and consultation.
 The Apsche Center specializes in Mode Deactivation Therapy, a third-wave cognitive-behavioral therapy approach that was developed to treat adolescents with behavioral problems.

 She was also a consulting committee member at the American Investigative Society of Cold Cases (AISOCC), which is a multidisciplinary group of scholar/practitioners, investigators, and others whose goal is to review cold cases in order to develop new leads/information and/or investigative strategies for the requesting agencies.
 She is a member of the AISOCC Behavioral Sciences Committee and Social Media Committee.

 Swart was an editorial board member of the peer-reviewed journal, International Journal of Behavioral Consultation and Therapy (IJBCT), that is published by the American Psychological Association (APA).

-Coaching, supervising, and curriculum writing
+Coaching, supervising, and writing

 Swart was the Head of Curriculum and coaching supervisor at the Jay Shetty Certification School from September 2019.

 Swart is the Chief Editor of Jay Shetty's Purpose Ed magazine.
 In an interview in the launch issue, she spoke about how her Forensic Psychology work prepared her to better understand and appreciate the collective effects of trauma, which motivates her continued work in coaching, training, and education.

-Publications
+Swart is an accredited supervisor and project manager at the London-based professional body Association for Coaching where she pens a regular column in their flagship international publication Coaching Perspectives that explores the presence of mental health in coaching.